otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 from the initiator, and forward secrecy is preserved by ratcheting the chain key.

-An OTRv4 pre-key may contain:
-- one ephemeral ECDH key.
-- one ephemeral DH key.
-- user profile.
-- instance tag.

 #### Publishing pre-keys

 The initiator (I) should: